-With the return of live events, there’s even more to do, less time to do it and fewer resources to make it all happen.
+With the return of live events, there’s even more to do.
 Industries that have been historically resistant to change and digitalization (namely insurance and to a certain extent, live entertainment) have been forced to adapt and implement tools not only previously ignored, but seen as detrimental to their culture of doing business.
 As tech is becoming increasingly embedded into our lives, many leaders in both industries are recognizing the importance and value of incorporating a more modern approach to doing business.
 Enter relationships between insurers and tech companies.

 In short, the insurance industry is embracing tech and evolving because of it.
 The next few years will see further change to the experience of purchasing, using and claiming on a policy, all of which will benefit the live events industry.
 Smart insurance products are already being developed for new and evolving threats, plus solutions to help customers better understand and manage their existing risks.
 We expect to see: